Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Testing React Native applications

 To start testing code of any kind, the first thing we need is a testing framework, which we can use to run a set of test cases and inspect their results.
 For testing a JavaScript application, [Jest](https://jestjs.io/) is a popular candidate for such testing framework.
 For testing an Expo based React Native application with Jest, Expo provides a set of Jest configuration in a form of [jest-expo](https://github.com/expo/expo/tree/master/packages/jest-expo) preset.
-In order to use Eslint in the Jest's test files, we also need the [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) plugin for Eslint.
+In order to use ESLint in the Jest's test files, we also need the [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) plugin for ESLint.
 Let's get started by installing the packages:

 ```shell
 npm install --save-dev jest jest-expo eslint-plugin-jest